google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/introducing_ar_vr/content.md

 ### Anchored to head

-In this case, the information moves with the person’s head so it’s always in front of them.
+In this case, the information moves with the person’s head so it’s always in the reader’s view.
 It’s more intrusive and, in AR, this might create dangerous scenarios by limiting the visibility of the real world.
 This is recommended only for crucial information and for short texts.

 <figure>